 We all know the sound.
 That vicious clunk, clunk your car makes whenever it hits a pothole.

-Potholes form during temperature changes.
+Potholes mainly form during winter and early spring when temperatures change frequently.
 First, snow and ice melt and seep into the pavement.
 Then, when the temperature drops again, the water refreezes and expands, cracking the road and opening up a pothole.

 How potholes hurt your car

 How can a hole in the road cause so much financial drama?
-Consider that a pothole can do everything from damage your tires to ruin your suspension:
+Consider that a pothole can do everything from damage your tires to ruin your suspension, including:

 - Pop your tire